 This walkthrough shows you how to filter data depending on the user by using custom attributes.

 A custom attribute is a name-value pair of information that is created by an administrator and assigned to users or groups.
 Custom attributes are typically used to implement user-dependent filtering (e.g., row-level security).
-For example, when a user is viewing a dashboard, the data appearing in charts and tables can be filtered so that the user only sees the data corresponding to the custom attribute value associated with the user's account.
+For example, when a user is viewing a dashboard based on a particular data cube, the data that appears can be automatically filtered so that the user only sees the data corresponding to the custom attribute value associated with their account.

-Log in as the admin user and create a new data cube using the Blank option.
+Log in as a member of System Administrators and create a new data cube using the Blank option.

-Drag the AdventureWorks [Sales].[SalesTerritory] table from the Explore window to the canvas.
+For this example, drag the [Sales].[SalesTerritory] table from an AdventureWorks data connector in the Explore window to the canvas.
 A SQL Select and Process Result transform appear on the canvas.

 Click the Process Result transform and then click the Data Preview window.
 In the Name column, you'll see a number of countries and territory names such as Canada, France, Germany, etc.